-9. The full protection of the right of peaceful assembly is possible only when the other, often overlapping, rights related to political freedom are also protected, notably freedom of expression, but also rights such as freedom of association and political participation.
+9. The full protection of the right of peaceful assembly is possible only when the other, often overlapping, fundamental rights and freedoms are also protected, notably freedom of expression, but also rights such as freedom of association and political participation.
 Protection of the right of peaceful assembly is in many cases also dependent on the realization of a broader range of rights, such as non-discrimination, movement, privacy, religion, freedom from cruel, inhuman or degrading treatment and from arbitrary detention, and the right to life.

 10. Where gatherings do not fall within the scope of “peaceful assemblies”, for example if they become violent, they are no longer protected by article 21, but the individuals involved retain their other rights under the Covenant, including those listed above, subject to the applicable restrictions.

 11. The way in which public assemblies are conducted changes over time, and the same applies to their context.
 This may in turn affect the way in which the right is to be approached by the authorities.
 For example, emerging technologies present new spaces and opportunities as well as challenges for the exercise of the right of peaceful assembly.
 Communication technologies often play an integral role in organizing and monitoring, but also in impeding assemblies.
 Surveillance technologies can be used to detect threats of violence and thus to protect the public, but they could also infringe on the privacy and other rights of participants and bystanders.
 A range of less-lethal weapons, as well as remote-controlled weapons systems, have become available for use during the policing of assemblies, which can restrain or increase the force that is employed during assemblies.
-Moreover, there is increased private ownership of public spaces.
+Moreover, there is increased private ownership of public spaces and restricted access for assemblies in otherwise publicly accessible places .
 Considerations such as these need to inform a contemporary understanding of the legal framework required to give full effect to article 21.

 2. Scope of the right of peaceful assembly